Isaac Van Zandt

 Fort Worth did not need another lawyer, but it did need a newspaper.
 In his biography Van Zandt writes that in 1871 future Fort Worth civic leader James Jones Jarvis was still living in Quitman.
 Jarvis had a printing press.
 Van Zandt was among Fort Worth residents who chipped in to send Jarvis a wagonload of wheat in trade for the press, and the Fort Worth Democrat was born.

 Another early home of the Van Zandts was this cottage, built in the 1860s, on the farm Khleber owned that covered much of today’s Trinity Park and the cultural district.
 The area would later be occupied by the independent Van Zandt School District and Van Zandt Elementary School.
+The cottage was restored in 1936 by architect Joseph Pelich.

 Fast-forward to 1872.
 Van Zandt had become a civic leader of his “sad and gloomy” adopted hometown.
 In fact, that year he was elected to represent Fort Worth in the Thirteenth Texas Legislature.